UCL/git-novice/_episodes/09-conflict.md

 Let's replace both so that the file looks like this:

 ~~~
-$ cat mars.txt
+$ cat guacamole.md
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity
-We removed the conflict on this line
+# Ingredients
+- avocado
+- lime
+- salt
+# Instructions
+- peel the avocados and put them into a bowl.
 ~~~
 {: .output}

 To finish merging,
-we add `mars.txt` to the changes being made by the merge and then commit:
+we add `guacamole.md` to the changes being made by the merge and then commit:

 ~~~
-$ git add mars.txt
+$ git add guacamole.md
 $ git status
 ~~~
 {: .language-bash}